These Hollywood Couples Make Us Believe Love Is Real

 So it helps to be reminded that's simply not the case.

-Jan.
-26 is National Spouses Day and, in honor of this oh-so-important holiday, we're giving a shout out to some of our favorite married duos.
+eating all the chocolate we can find giving a shout out to some of our favorite married duos.
 And there are a lot, perhaps too many to make a fully comprehensive list.
-(Plus there are those couples that while firmly established and entirely enviable have decided, for whatever reason, not to unite in holy matrimony and legally binding ink.)

 To celebrate the fact that the entertainment industry is still chock full of aspiring love stories, here are just a few duos we're hoping will continue to live happily ever after: